Easter at La Manga Club: Ways to enjoy your family holiday

 Whether you are thinking of spending Easter at La Manga Club in the exquisite and luxurious Principe Felipe 5* Hotel or the stylish, comfortable and practical apartments at 4* Las Lomas Village, you cannot miss the opportunity to experience Holy Week in Cartagena.

 Considered to be of international tourist interest, Easter in Cartagena is full of life from Friday of Sorrows (prior to Palm Sunday) through until Easter Sunday.
-This year, Holy Week will be celebrated from 7th to 16th April.
+This year, Holy Week in Cartagena will be celebrated from the 23rd March to the 1st April.

 Four brotherhoods are responsible for the events which happen daily through the streets of Cartagena: The California, The Marraja, The Socorro and The Resucitado.
 A few of the most prominent processions during Holy Week are The Encuentro, which takes place in the early hours of Good Friday and the procession on Shove Tuesday which has a strong military feel.
 Here is a full list of all the ceremonies taking place over Easter in Cartagena.